Baldie-dev/JanusLM/README.md

 # JanusLM
-Reasoning Classification Dual-Head Transformer with LoRA-Based Fine-Tuning for a Web Security evaluations.
+Reasoning Classification Dual-Head Transformer with LoRA-Based Fine-Tuning for a Web Security false-positive evaluations.

 ## Description

-This project proposes and evalutes a Dual-Head Large Language Model (LLM) Architecture with Parameter-Efficient Fine-Tuning (LoRA - Low-Rank Adaptation) designed for joint generative reasoning and cyber-security related classification tasks.
+This project proposes and evaluates a Dual-Head Large Language Model (LLM) architecture utilizing Parameter-Efficient Fine-Tuning (Low-Rank Adaptation), specifically designed for joint generative reasoning and cybersecurity-related classification tasks

-By using multiple tailored LoRA (Low-Rank Adaptation) adapters, the model can efficiently adapt to perform security analysis tasks without changing the original base weights, keeping the reasoning power of the pretrained LLM minimally impacted while adding security domain specific intelligence.
+By leveraging multiple tailored LoRA adapters, the model can efficiently adapt to perform security analysis tasks without changing the original base weights, keeping the reasoning power of the pretrained LLM minimally impacted while adding security domain specific intelligence.

-Dual-head design provides a multi-purpose inference, where the pre-trained and fine-tuned generative head creates detailed analysis and the manually trained classification head delivers prediction.
+Dual-head design provides a multi-purpose inference, where the pre-trained and fine-tuned generative head creates detailed analysis and the trained classification head consisting of dense neural network delivers prediction.

 ## Goal

-Primary goal is exploration in generation of syntetic high-quality training data and evaluation of different approaches to training, fine-tuning, base model selection and classification.
+The primary goal is to explore the possibility of using a small, locally hosted, tailored model that delivers performance comparable to the largest commercial models.
+The second goal focuses on generating synthetic, high-quality training data and evaluating various approaches to training, fine-tuning, base model selection, and classification methods

 ## Architecture